Sejal2103/Little-Hearts/README.md

   - MongoDB is used to store user login credentials.

 - **Shopping Cart:**
+  - Select the desired amount of quantity to the cart.
   - Add items to the shopping cart.
-  - Change the quantity of products in the cart.
   - Remove items from the cart.

 - **Checkout and Orders:**